mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *a good teacher is like a candle - it consumes itself to light the way for others.*
+> *failure to follow through on a good idea is the cause of most failures.*

 </div>
 <!-- quote-end -->